 All literary agents have websites, some containing considerably more detail than others.
 Some of the long-established agencies don’t need a big shop front on the internet, because they have traded for so long that they get work through recommendation and word of mouth.
 Many literary agents now operate internationally, although at the time of writing, most Australian and New Zealand agents will only take writers from these countries.
 It is vitally important that you read each agents’ submission guidelines on their websites.
 If you don’t follow them, your work will be deleted without being read.
 The industry is very competitive, and more is turned down than is published.

 Useful and interesting links for writers seeking representation and advice:

 There’s only one kind of publisher that a writer can approach directly (discounting self-publishing, which, as I’ve already noted, this blog doesn’t deal with): the small independent press.
 Indie presses won’t usually pay you an advance, won’t do huge print runs, and won’t put an awful lot of money into promoting your work because they don’t have the budgets that the bigger publishers have.
 If you wish to approach an indie press instead of an agent, research indie presses so that you know you’re targeting the right organisations.
 If you send your work to a publisher who isn’t independent, it will be deleted without being read, and you’ll spend months wondering why you didn’t hear anything back.

 It’s a long and often rocky road, because writing is a long and often difficult business.
-Expect every step to take at least twice as long as you thought it would.
-But keep writing, because that’s really the point of it all.
-For help on getting published contact Liz, based in Geelong, Victoria.
+Expect every step to take at least twice as long as you thought it would, but know that this is perfectly normal for all us writers.
+For help in preparing your MS for publication, contact Liz (based in Geelong, Victoria; working with clients worldwide).